 What to do when you discover a Tenant’s Hoarding Issue

 Learning that one of your tenants has been hoarding can come as a shock.
-Though hoarding isn’t your every-day tenant concern, there are laws and best practices that you should be aware of should you encounter this issue.
+Though hoarding isn’t your everyday tenant concern, there are laws and best practices that you should be aware of should you encounter this issue.
 It is a recognized disorder and can lead to very volatile and challenging situations.
 If you discover a tenant’s hoarding issue, here are a few best practices to keep in mind.

 Confirm Your Tenant’s Hoarding Issue

 If you suspect that a tenant has a hoarding problem, confirm that suspicion before taking any actions to resolve the issue.
 Give the tenant sufficient notice before visiting and inspecting the property.
 Confirm that there is a hoarding issue, and inspect the property for any damage that has occurred as a direct result of hoarding.
 If there are animals at risk or dangerous materials involved, it is acceptable to take immediate action by contacting the appropriate local agency, such as animal or poison control.
-Once you have confirmed there is a hoarding issue, contact a real estate lawyer to advise you before you make any promises or demands.
+Once you have confirmed a hoarding issue, contact a real estate lawyer to advise you before making any promises or demands.

 Be Understanding and Compassionate

 According to the American Psychiatric Association, hoarding is a disorder most often associated with other forms of mental illness including depression and anxiety.
-Show compassion when dealing with a tenant’s hoarding issue by avoiding name calling or using words like “trash” or “junk”.
+Show compassion when dealing with a tenant’s hoarding issue by avoiding name-calling or using words like “trash” or “junk”.
 While the situation can be a difficult one, remember to keep a professional tone at all times.

 Propose a Reasonable Solution

 Eviction is not, and should not be, the only outcome or resolution to a tenant’s hoarding issue.
 Many times it is possible to find alternative solutions that work for both parties.
-Provide resources to your tenant for treatment and when possible make trash bins and truck rentals available for them.
-As an alternative to demanding a unit is cleaned out by a certain date, try developing a long term plan to resolve the tenant’s hoarding issue, with regular progress updates.
+Provide resources to your tenant for treatment and when possible, make trash bins and truck rentals available for them.
+As an alternative to demanding a unit is cleaned out by a certain date, try developing a long-term plan to resolve the tenant’s hoarding issue, with regular progress updates.

 Stay Updated on the Situation